Managing the Messaging Inbox

 No, you cannot initiate WhatsApp conversations from Luminate.
 WhatsApp Business API requires the customer to message you first.
 Once a customer sends a WhatsApp message, it appears in your inbox and you can reply to continue the conversation.

-Why can't I send SMS during my trial?
+Why can't I send SMS or WhatsApp messages during my trial?

-SMS messaging is disabled during the trial period to prevent misuse.
+SMS and WhatsApp messaging are disabled during the trial period to prevent misuse.
 Email messaging works normally during trial.
-To unlock SMS, upgrade your plan from the Billing page.
+To unlock SMS and WhatsApp, upgrade your plan from the Billing page.
 Beta testers are exempt from this restriction.